 Traffic is one of the key indicators to let you know if your website needs redesigning.
 Check the volume of people visiting your site.
 Find out if they get to your homepage or if they bounce off the page almost immediately.

 These kinds of metrics will show the quantitative reasons why your website is no longer working for you like how it used to be.
-Below are the following areas you need to consider if your concern is about high bounce rate.
+Below are the following areas you need to consider if your concern is about a high bounce rate.

 - Does the design of your website match with the brand personality that you want to channel to the customers?
 Your customers should see your site as a reflection of your company’s image.